 IE 326 Quality Engineering (3 2 4) (ECTS: 6)

 Review of fundamental statistical concepts; introduction to quality and DMAIC process; introduction to control charts; control charts for attributes; control charts for variables; graphical methods for quality improvement; process control techniques; specification limits; process capability analysis; tolerances and related techniques; acceptance sampling by attributes and by variables; application of design of experiments to quality control; 2k factorial design; two level fractional factorial design; overview of quality management systems.

 IE 327 System Simulation (3 2 4) (ECTS: 6)

-Introduction; types of simulation; concepts and examples of discrete-event simulation; event-scheduling/time advanced algorithm; hand simulation; random-number generation; random-variate generation; input modelling; verification and validation of simulation models; output analysis for a single model; comparison and evaluation of alternative system designs; simulation model development and analysis with ARENA.
+Introduction, types of simulation, concepts and examples of discrete-event simulation, event-scheduling/time advanced algorithm, hand simulation, random-number generation, random-variate generation, input modelling, verification and validation of simulation models, output analysis for a single model, comparison and evaluation of alternative system designs, simulation model development and analysis using a simulation software package.

 IE 333 Operations Research II - Deterministic Problems (3 2 4) (ECTS: 6)

 This is the second of a series of three Operations Research courses in our curriculum.
 The emphasis is on the solution procedures and interpretation of the solutions of the deterministic Operations Research problems.
 The topics covered are linear programming, simplex methods, duality, post optimality analysis, network models, integer programming, dynamic programming, and nonlinear programming.